 Can data kill subjectivity?

-Subjectivity is still prevalent in most things associated with the humanity and society.
-Data will expand the reliability of political, economic and sociological models which in turn will help in evaluating things from a clearer perspective than the one based on subjectivity.
-While adopting big data in areas where humans are considered to be better judges could be a challenging mission, it is clear that it will take over everything and bring about a fundamental change to the study of people and society.
-As businesses have seen great success with data-backed decisions and operations, it won’t be long before data finds its way into everything including the study of humanity.
+Subjectivity is still prevalent in most things associated with humanity and society.
+Data will expand the reliability of political, economic, and sociological models, which in turn will help in evaluating things from a clearer perspective than the one based on subjectivity.
+While adopting big data in areas where humans are considered being better judges could be a challenging mission, it is clear that it will take over everything and bring about a fundamental change to the study of people and society.
+As businesses have seen great success with data-backed decisions and operations, it won’t be long before data finds its way into everything, including the study of humanity.
 It won’t be long before data eradicates the threat that subjectivity has been posing for all this while.
-With big data data in place, the informed decisions being made will be capable of empowering the human race to achieve newer heights.
+With big data in place, the informed decisions being made will be capable of empowering the human race to achieve newer heights.